leechiehyu/VEP-small_variant/VEP_script/README.md

 ```

 ### Result files
-- `sample1.cleaned.vcf.gz`: The VCF after normalization and remains only chr1-22, X, Y, M.
+- `{sample}.cleaned.vcf.gz`: The VCF after normalization and remains only chr1-22, X, Y, M.
 - `{sample}.vep.tsv`, `{sample}.vep.vcf.gz`: All variants, MANE Select transcripts are prioritized over MANE Plus Clinical when selecting transcripts.
 - `{sample}.vep.mane_plus_clinical.tsv`, `{sample}.vep.mane_plus_clinical.vcf.gz`: Only variants located in the genes that have both MANE Select and MANE Plus Clinical transcripts; the selected transcripts in this file remain the MANE Plus Clinical transcript rather than the MANE Select transcripts.